iliketomatoes/conference-app/README.md

 ### Session and Speaker implementation:

 Two models have been implemented to meet the Task-1 goals: Session and Speaker.
-A structured property named SessionSpeaker has been used inside the Session's model.
+A structured property named SpeakerProperty has been used inside the Session's model.

 Each Session object is stored as a Conference object's child.
 The only required property to define when creating a new Session object is the *name* property.